BenPainter/cse212-Final-Project/3-trees.md

 # Trees
 Back to [Main](0-welcome.md)
 ## Introduction
 Trees are linked links but with a twist.
 Instead of having one element in front and behind it, it has one before and many elements after it.
 For this tutorial, we will be going over binary trees, which contain two child elements, one on the right and one on the left.
 A tree will start with one element and as you progress up the level on the tree, more and more elements will be there.
+In order to move around in a tree structure, you will have to use some form of recursion.

 ![Tree](TreeDisplay.PNG)